kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/on_approximating_differential_entropy_with_riemann_sum.md

 folder: mydoc
 ---

-It seems obvious to approximate differential entropy (i.e., the entropy of continuous variables) with Riemann sum.
+It seems obvious to approximate differential entropy (i.e. the entropy of continuous variables) with Riemann sum.
 But unfortunately, there are lots of intricacies involved in doing so.
 It deserves an entire blog post to disentangle the nuances and sort all tricky things out.